shreyathevampire/SMAI/README.md

 # Statiscal Methods in Aritifical Intelligence
-Machine Learning Assignments During the Course
+Machine Learning And Deep Learning Algorithms implemented from scratch
 ## All algorithms mentioned below are implemented from scratch.

 ## Assignment 1 contents: